Matt Mattox: Early life and education

 The son of Jack M. Mattox and Elsie M. Mattox (nee Wilbanks), Harold Henry Mattox was born on August 18, 1921, in Tulsa, Oklahoma.
 In the early 1930s he moved with his family to San Bernardino, California where he attended San Bernardino High School (SBHS).
 He was a pole vaulter on SBHS's track and field team.

 In California he began studying ballet and tap dancing at the age of 11, and made his professional stage debut at that age at the Fox Figueroa Theatre in Los Angeles.
 He attended San Bernardino Valley College.
-He originally aspired to a career as a ballet dancer, and studied ballet with Ernest Belcher amd Nico Charisso.
+He originally aspired to a career as a ballet dancer, and studied ballet with Ernest Belcher and Nico Charisso.
 He diversified his dance studies in tap with Louis Da Pron, Evelyn Bruns and Teddy Kerr; and in modern and jazz dance with Jack Cole.
 He also studied singing with New York voice teacher Keith Davis (known for working with Broadway performers), and acting with Wynn Handman.